defold/doc/docs/en/manuals/project-settings.md

 ## IAP

 auto_finish_transactions
-: Check to automatically finish iap transactions.
+: Check to automatically finish IAP transactions.
 If unchecked, you need to explicitly call `iap.finish()` after a successful transaction, checked by default.